There are a few products that can be used as an alternative for soap for eczema, that help to keep the moisture in the skin.

 It is more expensive than normal soap but a great deal better for your skin.

 Its active ingredient – Liquid Paraffin BP 7.5%.
-It does contain fragrance, so again if you have any irritation stop use.

 Some of the suitable creams and ointments that can be used as a soap for eczema include